 Any Team not being able to play in its normal colours, as registered with the Competition, shall notify the colours in which they will play to its opponents at least four clear days before the match.

 If, in the opinion of the referee, two Clubs have the same or similar colours, the away team shall make the change.
 Any team not having a change of colours or delaying the kick off by not having a change shall be fined £14.00.

 The Secretary of the Competition may request shirts to be submitted, for inspection, if complaints are received as to lack of distinguishing colours, and the Management Committee may refuse to permit any shirts or shorts as they see fit.
 Shirts must be numbered.
-No more than one player to wear the same number, and there must be no changing of numbers during the match.
-Any Team not complying with this Rule shall be fined a sum not exceeding £14.00.

 b) Any Club wishing to change its name and/or colours must obtain permission from its affiliated County Football Association and from the Management Committee.

 (Please see the advisory notes at the end of the Hayward League Rules)

 10. PLAYING SEASON.
 CONDITIONS OF PLAY.
 TIMES OF KICK OFF.
 POSTPONEMENTS.
 SUBSTITUTES.